tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 		<h2>The objectives</h2>

 		<p>Things are a little different than when I launched last time.
 It was important a bit ago to retain an emphasis on the <a href="http://helentran.com/a-love-letter">content</a>.
 I removed a lot of the ornamentation off the website to encourage myself to focus on writing.
-Now that I have the weekly cadence down, I still have a distribution problem to contend with.</p>
+Now that I have a weekly cadence down, I still have a distribution problem to contend with.</p>

 		<p>After a couple of months of writing some people have noted they don&rsquo;t see my tweets about my writing or forget about checking.
-Now I have a <a href="http://helentran.com/mailinglist.html">mailing list</a> for that and I wanted some more flexibility for other content.
-The website I had would not scale with what I was picturing so it had to go.</p>
+A new <a href="http://helentran.com/mailinglist.html">mailing list</a> will hopefully alleviate that.
+I also wanted more flexibility for other content and the website I had would not scale so it had to go.</p>

 		<h2>The foundation</h2>